frconor-ebook/meditations/_posts/2025-04-17-holy-saturday.md

 \"He who saw it has borne witness---that his witness is true, and he knows that he tells the truth, that you also may believe" (John 19:35).

 St. John makes particular mention of the witness that is given to this particular event.
 "He who has seen it has borne witness."
-So this is something special, not to go unnoticed; an event, a wound that has great significance for all time.
+So, this is something special, not to go unnoticed; an event, a wound that has great significance for all time.

 "For these things came to pass that the Scripture might be fulfilled: 'Not a bone of him shall be broken.'
 And again, another Scripture says, 'They shall look upon him whom they have pierced'" (John 19:36-37).

-A couple of years ago Pope Benedict suggested as a motto for the whole of Lent, to take this phrase of Scripture, "They shall look upon him whom they have pierced" (Message of Pope Benedict XVI for Lent 2007) as though inviting us to contemplate the wounds of Christ.
+A couple of years ago Pope Benedict suggested as a motto for the whole of Lent, to take this phrase of Scripture, "They shall look upon him whom they have pierced" (Message of Pope Benedict XVI for Lent 2007), as though inviting us to contemplate the wounds of Christ.

 This is a good day to contemplate Christ on the Cross, or the dead Christ being taken down from the Cross.